WORKFORCE AND SKILLS

 - Public Administration and Safety

-Goulburn boasts a highly skilled workforce with Health Care, Public Administration and Construction being major employers in the area.
+Goulburn boasts a highly skilled workforce with Health Care and Social Assistance, Public Administration and Construction being major employers in the area.
 A range of education and training options means that both employees and employers can up-skill.

-The 2016 census reveals 44% of Goulburn Mulwaree’s workforce hold post-school qualifications; higher that the regional NSW average of 39%.
+The 2021 census reveals 48.5% of Goulburn Mulwaree’s workforce hold post-school qualifications; which is in line with the regional NSW average.
 Like many regional centres Goulburn has more than twice the number of residents with vocational qualifications, compared to degree level qualifications.

-- A low unemployment rate means that you will find dedicated employees
+- A diverse range of skills and qualifications means that you will find dedicated employees that are suited to any role.